 If you receive a Notice to Owner, you can use the form to make formal representations to the council.
 The Notice to Owner form itself details the legal grounds on which a formal representation may be made.
 You must make your representations within 28 days of receiving the form.

 Again, state your case clearly and simply.
 If you have evidence to support your claims, such as receipts or witness statements, send them in.
 (We recommend that you always send copies only and hold on to the originals).

 If the council waives the Penalty Charge Notice, you will receive a letter informing you of this.
 If it decides that the PCN should not be waived, you will be sent a letter explaining why.
 This is called a Notice of Rejection of Representations.
-With this letter, you should receive a form called a Notice of Appeal, allowing you to appeal to the independent Parking Adjudicator (Traffic Penalty Tribunal).
+With this letter, you will receive a unique PIN NUMBER to allow you to appeal to the independent Parking Adjudicator (Traffic Penalty Tribunal).

 3. Appeals to the Traffic Penalty Tribunal

 You may only appeal to the Traffic Penalty Tribunal if you have first used the ‘Notice to Owner’ form to make representations to the Council that issued the PCN and have received their ‘Notice of Rejection of Representations.

 More information on how to appeal against a penalty charge notice is on the